razshare/frizzante-docs/docs/pages.md

 	This function usually modifies the state and sometimes redirects to some other page.

-The view exposes a data property, which you can modify freely.
+The view exposes a `.Data` map, which you can use to inject data into your views.

 ```go